 On the bright side, it was a great spot to get pictures of the United Boeing 747 passing over the Golden Gate Bridge.
 From this angle, it looks like the plane flies closely over the bridge.
 In reality, it’s pretty far away and you would see that if you watch the show from Marina Green or somewhere around there.
 I loved the performance of United’s Boeing 747.
 Unfortunately, this plane will have its last flight in November 2017 and United will retire its last 747.
 I was able to capture some images of United’s 747 and other planes during the official SFO planespotting event in August.

 Heritage Flights are usually a part of every airshow.
 A heritage flight is the showcase of a vintage aircraft next to its modern counterpart.
 The U.S. Airforce Heritage flight program was founded in 1997 at the 50th anniversary of the Air Force.
 In 2010, the Air Force Heritage Flight Foundation was founded to keep this tradition alive.
 During the airshow, visitors were able to see a P-51 Mustang fighter jet flying side by side with an F-16 Fighting Falcon.

 Besides that, I also got lucky and was able to capture one of the Blue Angel’s F-18 Horned breaking through the sound barrier.
-I have been to a lot of airshows but this was my first time that I was able to capture this event.
+I have been to a lot of airshows but this was the first time that I was able to capture this event.